Riverside Community College Logo

 Certification Timeline and Notification

-• New Faculty -- Newly hired part-time and full-time faculty who wish to teaching online and hybrid will have one year to complete one (1) of the certification options while simultaneously teaching online and hybrid courses.
-This one year clock starts their first semester of employment.
+• New Faculty -- Newly hired part-time and full-time faculty who wish to teach online and hybrid will have one year to complete one (1) of the certification options while simultaneously teaching online and hybrid courses.
+This one-year clock starts in their first semester of employment.
 New faculty should contact the District DE office during their first semester for further information.

-• Current, Uncertified Faculty -- Current faculty who are uncertified under the previous certification requirements (prior to 2021) who wish to teach online and hybird courses will have one year to complete one (1) of the certification options.
-This one year clock starts the semester they teach an online or hybrid course after Spring 2021.
-The College's VPAAs will send an email notification confirming the one year due date to complete the certification requirements.
+• Current, Uncertified Faculty -- Current faculty who are uncertified under the previous certification requirements (prior to 2021) who wish to teach online and hybrid courses will have one year to complete one (1) of the certification options.
+This one-year clock starts the semester they teach an online or hybrid course.
+The College's VPAAs will send an email notification confirming the one-year due date to complete the certification requirements.

 Recertification Requirement